PabloEscobar68/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print working directory
-List files
-back to home
+script that changes the working directory to the user’s home directory